nicholas477/nicholas477.github.io/_projects/5_multipass_pp.md

 # Overview

-I wanted to make the security cameras in my game look old.
-I wanted the cameras to have an interlacing effect and a light streaking effect like old CCD cameras.
+I wanted to make the security cameras in my game to look like old CCD cameras.
+In particular, I wanted the cameras to look low res, deinterlaced, and I wanted them to have a light streaking effect.
 You can see what i'm talking about in the video below.

 <iframe width="100%" height="480" src="https://www.youtube.com/embed/pAb1qpXoXck" title="Newvicon tube video camera light streaking effect" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-I decided that I would do the interlacing effect by just writing half the horizontal lines each frame, and I would do the light streaking by combining accumulation motion blur with a brightness mask.
+I decided that I would do the deinterlacing effect by just writing half the horizontal lines each frame, and I would do the light streaking by combining accumulation motion blur with a brightness mask.

-I tried doing this at first with [Unreal's post processing materials](https://docs.unrealengine.com/5.3/en-US/post-process-materials-in-unreal-engine/), but they are pretty limited.
-You can't read the last frame or write to arbitrary render targets with the effects, so doing any sort of accumulative effects (like writing half the horizontal lines for interlacing or doing motion blur) are impossible.
+Once I decided how I was going to do the effects, I tried using [Unreal's post processing materials](https://docs.unrealengine.com/5.3/en-US/post-process-materials-in-unreal-engine/) to implement them, but they are pretty limited.
+You can't read the last frame or write to arbitrary render targets with the effects, so doing any sort of accumulative effects (like motion blur) are impossible.
 The rendering side of Unreal is generally pretty locked down and normally something like this wouldn't be possible without modifying the engine, but fortunately Unreal has a way to extend the renderer without modifying the engine.
 These extensions are called [Scene View Extensions](https://github.com/EpicGames/UnrealEngine/blob/5ccd1d8b91c944d275d04395a037636837de2c56/Engine/Source/Runtime/Engine/Public/SceneViewExtension.h#L99C9-L99C9).

 ## Scene View Extensions

 Scene view extensions are programmable rendering extensions that let you run rendering code at different parts of the rendering pipeline.
-You can run code when the renderer sets up a view, after the bass pass is done, or when post processing is rendered.
+They also let you add in a pass to the post processing stack at different parts of the post processing pipeline.
 I've actually used them before to implement a [volumetric fog effect](https://youtu.be/gCus1za5iho) and a custom mesh render pass.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">